nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Purpose of `CliSyntax`**

-The `CliSyntax` class stores the prefixs that are used to detect input and differentiate it from different details.
+The `CliSyntax` class stores the prefixes that are used to detect input and differentiate it from different details.
 The prefixes used are
 "by:", "from:", "to:", "@", "p/".
 They represent deadline, start date, end date, time and priority respectively and are used in `add` and `edit` commands.